Zonit/Zonit.Extensions/Source/Zonit.Extensions.Website/Components/Readme.md

-# Zonit.Extensions.Website ñ Base Classes for Blazor Components
+# Zonit.Extensions.Website ‚Äì Base Classes for Blazor Components

-This repository provides a Blazor-focused set of base classes that help manage: ï Data loading and persistence (PageViewBase<T>).
+This repository provides a Blazor-focused set of base classes that help manage:

+‚Ä¢ Data loading and persistence (PageViewBase<T>).
-ï Form editing, validation, and auto-saving (PageEditBase<TViewModel>).
+‚Ä¢ Form editing, validation, and auto-saving (PageEditBase<TViewModel>).
-ï Common behaviors and services for user interfaces, breadcrumbs, culture providers, etc. (ExtensionsBase).
+‚Ä¢ Common behaviors and services for user interfaces, breadcrumbs, culture providers, etc. (ExtensionsBase).

 These classes are intended to streamline writing Blazor components by minimizing boilerplate code and enforcing best practices for data binding, state persistence, and user interactions.